 - The event's contract status will switch to its payment status

-You are able to view the financials for all of an account's events on the account's financials tab.
+You are able to view the financials for an account on the account's financials tab.
 Go to the account's overview from the link in the account list, event details page, or calendar summary slider, and click on Financials.
 Here you are able to view:

-If you'd like to be reminded about the various to-do's and steps you have for each event, you can create a finance task template.
+- If you'd like to be reminded about the various to-do's and steps you have for each event, you can create a finance task template.
 When the template is applied to the event, the due date for each task is relative to various milestones for the event.
 These tasks can be assigned to you, and they will appear on your tasks page.
-You can even have a daily digest each morning of what is due that day.
-If you aren't booking events, you can request the bookers and sales managers add this template as one of their default templates, and it will be applied to each event as it is created.
+You can even have a daily digest email each morning of what is due that day.
+If you aren't booking events, you can request that your colleagues add this template as one of their default templates, and it will be applied to each event as it is created.